gregwa1/hello-world/README.md

 # hello-world
-An introduction to Computer Science
+An introduction to Computer Science.
-New changes to an old idea
+New changes to an old idea.
-let's grow
+let's grow!